Where To Eat The Best Street Food In Ho Chi Minh City, Vietnam

 If you’re wondering where to eat the must try dishes of Ho Chi Minh City, Vietnam’s biggest, most exciting metropolis, then you’ve come to the right place.
-Well, actually, the right place would be Ho Chi Minh City, but in the virtual world, you’ve come to the right place, IDEAL magazine, for the top tips on the best food in Saigon.
+Well, actually, the right place would be Ho Chi Minh City, but in the virtual world, you’ve come to the right place, IDEAL magazine, for the top tips on the best places to street food in Saigon.

 We’ve all got a bit confused here, haven’t we?